Mission & Profile

 *See S. Taekema and B. van Klink, ‘On the Border.
 Limits and Possibilities of Interdisciplinary Research’, in S. Taekema and B. van Klink (eds.), Law and Method.
 Interdisciplinary research into the Law (Mohr Siebert 2010), 7-32.
 It embraces different ways in which legal research can surpass the legal discipline and engage with other disciplines, including heuristically, as auxiliary discipline, comparatively, as well as by actual integrating the perspectives of different disciplines (interdisciplinary in a narrow sense).

-In line with its mission, ESL has formulated the following objectives that form the basis for its research policies:
+In line with this mission, ESL has formulated the following objectives that form the basis for its research and adjoining HR policies:

-- to achieve significant impact as regards scientific publications in national authoritative and international refereed journals, together with monographs and edited volumes with leading national and international publishers;
+- to achieve significant impact of academic publications in and outside the legal domain in national and international peer-reviewed journals, as well as of monographs and edited volumes at leading national and international publishers;

-- to achieve societal impact with research output and through dialogue with audiences outside academia;
+- to achieve societal impact of the research in and outside the legal domain through such things as dialogue with audiences outside academia

 - to attract, develop, and retain talented researchers at all stages of their career;

-- to offer high-quality and internationally competitive PhD programmes at the Erasmus Graduate School of Law and in the European Doctorate in Law and Economics programme;
+- to offer a range of high-quality, internationally competitive PhD programmes and its own graduate school, Erasmus Graduate School of Law (EGSL);

 - to provide legal education that reflects the scientific insights of ESL researchers and the current academic debate in general and which forges links with current social issues.